Other Tools for Visualization

 to matplotlib

-and grammar of graphics
+and to grammar of graphics

 tools.

-11.7.1. matplotlib
+11.7.1. matplotlib#

-matplotlib is one of the first data visualization tools for Python.
+is one of the first data

-Because of this, it is widely used and has a large ecosystem of packages.
+visualization tools created for Python.
+Because of this, it is widely used and

-Notably, the built-in plotting methods for pandas
+has a large ecosystem of packages.
+Notably, the built-in plotting methods for

-make plots using matplotlib
+dataframes make plots using matplotlib

 .